Tilva Roš: Plot

 Bor, once the largest copper mine, but now just the biggest hole in Europe.
 Small union protest over the mine privatization is taking place.
 The plot revolves around Toda and Stefan, two best friends, skaters, who spend their first summer after finishing high school.
 Stefan's going to Belgrade to the university in fall.
 Toda says he wouldn't apply to the university even if he had the money.
 They spend time shooting "Jackass-like" videos they call Crap and hanging out with their friends and Dunja, their friend who came back from France for her holidays.
 Toda and Stefan get into a quiet battle for her attention and in that strange relationship of dying friendship and rivalry they try to get ahead of each other.
-Toda gets injured during one of the stunts and goes to a hospital where he learns that he has to apply to the employment bureau in order to get health insurance since he’s not a student any more.
+Toda gets injured during one of the stunts and goes to a hospital where he learns that he has to apply to the employment bureau in order to get health insurance since he is not a student any more.
 There he gets a counselor and has to attend meetings on which he will learn new methods of job application.
-That’s how Toda is forced into the bureaucratic world of adults.
-Spending more time at the counselor’s than with his friends makes him annoyed and his quarrels with Stefan slowly become more violent.
+That is how Toda is forced into the bureaucratic world of adults.
+Spending more time at the counselor's than with his friends makes him annoyed and his quarrels with Stefan slowly become more violent.
 But when the small union protest evolves into a huge riot their destructiveness will tie them together once again.

-Crap - Pain is Empty
+Crap – Pain is Empty

-Crap - Pain is Empty is a one-hour home-made documentary shot during 2005 and 2006 by Stefan Đorđević, Marko "Toda" Todorović and their skate group.
+Crap – Pain is Empty is a one-hour home-made documentary shot during 2005 and 2006 by Stefan Đorđević, Marko "Toda" Todorović and their skate group.
 It is influenced by TV-shows like Jackass and Dirty Sanchez.
 They were still in high school while recording it.
 Stefan and Toda did almost all stunts with a small contribution of their friends.
-Stefan edited the film and since then they distributed it for free via DVDs and Rapidshare and promoted it on YouTube.
+Stefan edited the film and since then they distributed it for free via DVDs and RapidShare and promoted it on YouTube.